Stress-linked pairs of vertices and the generic stress matroid: Introduction

-Nonetheless, we initiate this line of study by introducing a stress-based analogue of globally linked vertex pairs in $\RR^d$ (and in $\CC^d$).
-Roughly speaking, we say that a pair of vertices $\{u,v\} $ is \emph{\strongly{d}} if the edge $uv$ is generically stressed in $G+uv$ in $d$ dimensions and for every generic $d$-dimensional realizaton $(G,p)$ and every realization $(G,q)$ that satisfies the equilibrium stresses of $(G,p)$, $(G+uv,q)$ satisfies the equilibrium stresses of $(G+uv,p)$.
-We show that \strongly{d} vertex pairs are globally linked in $\CC^d$ (and hence in $\RR^d$).
-We conjecture that the reverse implication also holds (\cref{conjecture:stresskernel}).
-As partial evidence for this, we prove the \strongly{d} analogue of a number of conjectures about globally linked pairs.
-For example, we show that the combinatorial characterization conjectured by Jackson, Jordán and Szabadka \cite{jackson.etal_2006} for globally linked pairs in $\RR^2$ (and later by Jackson and Owen \cite{jackson.owen_2019} for globally linked pairs in $\CC^2$) characterizes \strongly{2} vertex pairs (\cref{theorem:2dimchar}).
-We also settle a significant special case of a ``gluing conjecture'' made by Jordán and the author in \cite{garamvolgyi.jordan_2023a} about globally linked pairs in $\RR^d$ by proving that the analogous statement holds for \strongly{d} pairs (\cref{theorem:gluing}).
-Our most significant result that is not based on a conjecture about globally linked pairs is given by \cref{corollary:bridges}: it states that if a pair of vertices $\{u,v\}$ is \strongly{d} in $G$, then it remains so after the deletion of any $\mathcal{R}_d$-bridge in $G$, and similarly, if an edge $e$ of $G$ is an $\mathcal{R}_d$-bridge, then it remains an $\mathcal{R}_d$-bridge after adding an edge between any \strongly{d} vertex pair.
+Nonetheless, we initiate this line of study by introducing a stress-based analog of globally linked vertex pairs in $\RR^d$ (and in $\CC^d$).
+Roughly speaking, we say that a pair of vertices $\{u,v\} \subseteq V(G)$ is \emph{\strongly{d}} in $G$ if the edge $uv$ is generically stressed in $G+uv$ in $d$ dimensions and for every generic $d$-dimensional realizations $(G,p)$ and $(G,q)$, if $(G,q)$ satisfies the equilibrium stresses of $(G,p)$, then $(G+uv,q)$ satisfies the equilibrium stresses of $(G+uv,p)$.
+We show that \strongly{d} vertex pairs are globally linked in $\CC^d$, and hence in $\RR^d$ (\cref{theorem:nongloballylinked}).
+We conjecture that the reverse implication also holds, so that being \strongly{d}, globally linked in $\CC^d$, and globally linked in $\RR^d$ are all equivalent (\cref{conjecture:stresskernel}).
+As partial evidence for this, we show that the combinatorial characterization conjectured by Jackson, Jordán and Szabadka~\cite{jackson.etal_2006} for globally linked pairs in $\RR^2$, and later by Jackson and Owen~\cite{jackson.owen_2019} for globally linked pairs in $\CC^2$, characterizes \strongly{2} vertex pairs (\cref{theorem:2dimchar}).
+Among other results, we also settle a ``gluing conjecture'' made by Jordán and the author in~\cite{garamvolgyi.jordan_2023a} about globally linked pairs in $\RR^d$ by proving that the analogous statement holds for \strongly{d} pairs (\cref{theorem:gluing}).